zxleong/SeisCO2Net/README.md

 # SeisCO2Net
-Codes/Notebooks for Time-lapse seismic inversion for CO2 saturation with SeisCO2Net: An application to Frio-II site

 Here, you can find the realistic synthetic datasets (seismic gathers and corresponding CO2 maps) used for the study.